 A Bill to require the Secretary of State to lay before Parliament an annual report on the allocation of research funding into cancers with the lowest survival rates in the UK, including lung, liver, brain, pancreatic cancer, and certain childhood cancers, including an assessment of the options for increasing funding for research with the aim of increasing survival rates for those cancers; and for connected purposes.

-This Bill would require the Secretary of State to lay before Parliament an annual report on how cancer research funding is allocated to cancers with the lowest survival rates in the UK.
-It also asks for an assessment of options to increase funding for research with the aim of improving survival for those cancers, including lung, liver, brain, pancreatic cancers and certain childhood cancers.
+The Bill would require the Secretary of State to lay before Parliament an annual report detailing how UK cancer research funding is allocated for cancers with the lowest survival rates, including lung, liver, brain, pancreatic cancer and certain childhood cancers.
+The report must also assess options for increasing funding to improve survival rates.

 Generated 21 February 2026